BRIEF-Bioscience Brands says liquidators proceeding with winding up of co

 * Liquidators are proceeding with winding up of company in absence of any other alternatives being presented for consideration

-* Whilst various initiatives were being investigated outside liquidation process, there is no progress and discussions have now been terminated Source text for Eikon: Further company coverage:
+* Various initiatives were being investigated outside liquidation process, talks have now been terminated Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)